Empathy gap: Neural simulation

 According to the perception–action-model of empathy, perception–action-coupling (i.e., the vicarious activation of the neural system for action during the perception of action) allows humans to understand others' actions, intentions, and emotions.
 According to this theory, when a "subject" individual observes an "object" individual, the object's physical movements and facial expressions activate corresponding neural mechanisms in the subject.
 That is, by neurally simulating the object's observed states, the subject also experiences these states, the basis of empathy.

 The mirror neuron system has been proposed as a neural mechanism supporting perception-action coupling and empathy, although such claims remain a subject of scientific debate.
 Although the exact (if any) role of mirror neurons in supporting empathy is unclear, evidence suggests that neural simulation (i.e., recreating neural states associated with a process observed in another) may generally support a variety of psychological processes in humans, including disgust, pain, touch, and facial expressions.

 Reduced neural simulation of responses to suffering may account in part for observed empathy gaps, particularly in an intergroup context.
 This possibility is supported by research demonstrating that people show reduced neural activity when they witness ethnic outgroup (vs. ingroup) members in physical or emotional pain.
-In one study, Chinese and Causian participants viewed videos of Chinese and Causasian targets, who displayed neutral facial expressions as they received either painful or non-painful stimulation to their cheeks.
+In one study, Chinese and Caucasian participants viewed videos of Chinese and Caucasian targets, who displayed neutral facial expressions as they received either painful or non-painful stimulation to their cheeks.
 Witnessing racial ingroup faces receive painful stimulation increased activity in the dorsal anterior cingulate cortex and anterior insula (two regions which generally activate during the experience of pain.)
 However, these responses were diminished toward outgroup members in pain.
 These results replicated among White-Italian and Black-African participants.
 Additionally, EEG work has shown reduced neural simulation of movement (in primary motor cortex) for outgroup members, compared to in-group members.
 This effect was magnified by prejudice and toward disliked groups (i.e. South-Asians, Blacks, and East Asians).